by The Evolve Co. In the current post pandemic job market, the Job Description Library estimates that any one role... Read more...

 Being realistic about the signs an interview went well or badly could save you heartbreak later on down the line.

-Remember though that nothing is set in stone and even if your interview showed all the signs of a good interview, there’s no guarantee another candidate may not have pipped you to the post.
+Remember though that nothing is set in stone and even if your interview showed all the signs of a good interview, there’s no guarantee another candidate hasn’t pipped you to the post.

-Or if you need to iron out the kinks in your interview technique to make sure you see all the good signs in your next interview, visit our blog for more interview advice.
+Or if you need to improve your interview technique to make sure you see only good signs in your next interview, visit our blog for more interview advice.